launchdarkly/go-server-sdk/CONTRIBUTING.md

 1. Avoid string concatenation; use `Printf`-style placeholders instead.
 2. Before calling `loggers.Debug` or `loggers.Debugf`, check `loggers.IsDebugEnabled()`.
 If it returns false, you should skip the `Debug` or `Debugf` call, since otherwise it can incur some overhead from converting the parameters of that call to `interface{}` values.

+### Test coverage

+It is important to keep unit test coverage as close to 100% as possible in this project.
+You can view the latest code coverage report in CircleCI, as `coverage.html` and `coverage.txt` in the artifacts for the latest Go version build.
+You can also generate this information locally with `make test-coverage`.

+The build will fail if there are any uncovered blocks of code, unless you explicitly add an override by placing a comment that starts with `// COVERAGE` somewhere within that block.
+Sometimes a gap in coverage is unavoidable, usually because the compiler requires us to provide a code path for some condition that in practice can't happen and can't be tested.
+Exclude these paths with a `// COVERAGE` comment.